cocoxhuang/Smooth-Laplacian/README.md

 # Smooth-Laplacian
-Implementation of _Learning Laplacian Matrix in Smooth Graph Signal Representations_ by _Xiaowen Dong, Dorina Thanou, Pascal Frossard, and Pierre Vandergheynstin_ Python
+Implementation of _Learning Laplacian Matrix in Smooth Graph Signal Representations_ by _Xiaowen Dong, Dorina Thanou, Pascal Frossard, and Pierre Vandergheynst_ in Python